southsidedean/using-kubectl-generate-yaml-manifests/README.md

 my-nginx-namespace   my-nginx-service   ClusterIP   10.111.212.138   <none>        8888/TCP                 6s
 ```

-You can see the `my-nginx-namespace` Namespace, it's IP address and that it's available on port 8888.
+You can see the `my-nginx-service` Service, it's IP address and that it's available on port 8888.
+Let's take a look at everything in the `my-nginx-namespace` Namespace.

 List all objects in the `my-nginx-namespace` Namespace:
 ```bash